glass-uk/discordpy-bot-skeleton/README.md

 1. Clone project
 2. Install requirements.txt
 3. Add your discord bot key into .env.
-4. Update bot.py line 20 to match the variable name:
+4. Update bot.py line 20 to match the .env variable name:
     * bot.run(os.getenv('LIVE_BOT'))
 Based on what you have entered in .env.
 5. Run bot.py and message your bot ;HelloWorld.